Qing-Lu/torch/Cheatsheet.md

 or
 * [display](https://github.com/szym/display) - A simplified version of gfx.js that is easier to install and use.
 * [gfx.js](https://github.com/clementfarabet/gfx.js) - A graphics backend for the browser, with a Torch7 client.
 Extend this by writing simple html/javascript templates
+* [visdom](https://github.com/facebookresearch/visdom) - Like display/gfx.js but with more capabilities, supports Torch

 An excellent overview of all plotting packages in torch is given by Florian Strub in this blogpost:
 [http://www.lighting-torch.com/2015/08/24/plotting-with-torch7/](http://www.lighting-torch.com/2015/08/24/plotting-with-torch7/)